-Commercial Electrical Condition Reports
+Commercial Condition Reports in Reading and Berkshire

 Commercial electrical condition reports (EICR) are used to check the safety, operation and compliance of an electrical system.
 Like domestic reports these are needed every 5 years on most commercial properties (Full details on dates below).
 As a commercial property owner it is your responsibility to ensure that the building is in good condition and electrically sound.